Construction companies revolve around client relationships. Sustaining those relationships is what makes those companies successful.

 Sales & Revenue

+Visibility is crucial in sales.
+Customer engagement becomes difficult if a company doesn’t know where its leads are coming from.
 Without sales visibility, on what grounds can a construction company forecast its revenue and growth?

 An effective CRM provides better options to view and identify lead volume and behavior.
 A company can keep track of the number of leads, how the sales reps interact with the leads, and which deals have been closed.

 Construction CRMs help drive sales.
-They help contractors and builders know exactly what kind of clients they’re dealing with, and what the requirements are.
+They help contractors and builders know what kind of clients they’re dealing with and their requirements.
+By knowing a company’s client base, the business can grow its profit by increasing repeat sales.

 Repeat sales are made easier by CRMs.
-If a company knows a particular client requirement, they can make an effort to reach out one-on-one and close the deal.
+If a company knows a particular client requirement, they can try to reach out one-on-one and close the deal.
+It beats launching broad marketing campaigns as they’re costly and not result-driven.

 A CRM also allows businesses to take a more proactive approach to their sales.
 When proposals go out, sales reps know which client to follow up on within a given timeline.
+A sales-specific CRM software can help track clients’ journey, from lead generation to customer satisfaction.

 Automation